logicalclocks/hops-docs/docs/featurestore/integrations/guides/databricks.rst

     :align: center
     :figclass: align-center

+.. include-4-stop

 Step 4.4: Configuring Databricks to use the Feature Store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. include-5-start

-After installing the hops library, restart the cluster and open a Databrick notebooks connected to this cluster.
+After installing the hops library, restart the cluster and open a Databricks notebooks connected to this cluster.
 Execute the following statements in this notebook:

 .. code-block:: python